 If an article is rejected and the rejection is overturned, the author is paid and the client receives the copyright to the article.

-No!
-Every article an author submits must be unique, and may not "resell" his work to multiple clients.
+No. Every article an author submits must be unique and may not be resold to multiple clients.
 This fact is also explicitly and clearly indicated on the user menu in the author account.

 Finances and Payments